" "

 In 2009 the US Dept. of Health & Human Services estimated that 1.7 million healthcare associated infections (HAIs) occur each year, contributing to 99,000 deaths.

 Although harm doesn't always result in death, it can cause short and long-term disabilities.
 Healthcare providers are required to disclose errors leading to patient harm.
-If errors result in harm when providers do not follow established standards of care, you may have recourse.
+If errors result in harm EvaluCare helps answer questions you have.

 96.5% of Claims Settled Out of Court